-Treatments for PCOS and hirsutism
+Treatments for PCOS symptoms

 Treatments for acne and hirsutism often involve both oral and topical medications.
-For both conditions, oral contraceptives are often prescribed.
+For both of these PCOS symptoms, oral contraceptives are often prescribed.
 Improvement for acne often happens within a couple of months.
 As the hair growth cycle takes about 3 months, these changes can often take 6 months to a year to be noticeable.
 Other medications that can be used to improve hair growth may also include Aldactone or spironolactone.
 As these medications can be dangerous to a developing pregnancy if one were to occur during treatment, oral contraceptives are usually concomitantly prescribed.
 Since these treatments take time, hair removal techniques such as waxing or threading may be used in the interim.
 A cream called Vaniqa may also be prescribed with good, but temporary, results.

 PCOS and obesity